Battle of Žepče

-The Battle of Žepče (Croatian: Bitka kod Žepča) took place between the Army of the Republic of Bosnia and Herzegovina (ARBiH) and the Croatian Defence Council (HVO) in Žepče, Bosnia and Herzegovina from 24th to 30th June 1993.
+The Battle of Žepče (Bosnian and Croatian: Bitka za Žepče) took place between the Army of the Republic of Bosnia and Herzegovina (ARBiH), Croatian Defence Council (HVO) and the Army of Republika Srpska (VRS) in Žepče, Bosnia and Herzegovina from 24 to 30 June 1993.
+It was also one of the cases where Serbian and Croatian forces had cooperation between each other against the Bosniak forces.

 Prelude

 War broke out between Herzeg-Bosnia, supported by Croatia, and the Republic of Bosnia and Herzegovina, supported by the Bosnian Mujahideen and the Croatian Defence Forces.
 It lasted from 18 October 1992 to 23 February 1994, and is considered often as a "war within a war" as it was a part of the much larger Bosnian War.
 Fighting soon spread to Central Bosnia and soon Herzegovina, where most of the fighting would take place in those regions.

 Battle

-The 319th Mountain Brigade which was located in the city found itself surrounded while other brigade of ARBiH took over high ground around city. Žepče was defended by HVO 111th xp Žepče brigade and Andrija Tadić battalion.
+The 319th Mountain Brigade which was located in the city found itself surrounded while other brigade of ARBiH took over high ground around city.
+The Bosnian Serb "Doboj" group proved to be decisive in the battle and managed to overrun Bosnian forces.
 After six days of fighting for Žepče, on 30 June Galib Dervišević agrees to surrender the 305th and 319th Brigade after which the brigades abolished.
-By Croat sources, captured Bosniak soldiers numbered to around 5000.
+By Croat sources, captured Bosniak soldiers numbered to around 5,000.